cenviity/jj/docs/windows.md

 `jj` supports symlinks on Windows only when they are enabled by the operating system.
 This requires Windows 10 version 14972 or higher, as well as Developer Mode.
-If those conditions are not satisfied, `jj` will materialize symlinks as ordinary files.
+If these conditions are not satisfied, `jj` will materialize symlinks as ordinary files.

-For colocated repositories, Git support must also be enabled using the `git config` option `core.symlinks=true`.
+For co-located repositories, Git support must also be enabled using the `git config` option `core.symlinks=true`.